 Smoking and Vaping cessation programs shall be made available to assist and encourage individuals who wish to quit smoking.
 Employees who participate in the Hood College medical plan may be able to use the Prescription Drug plan for prescriptions for smoking depressants, at formulary copay levels.
 Employees also may contact the Employee Assistance Program for additional information.
-Community-based smoking cessation programs may also be available through Frederick Memorial Hospital, the Frederick County Health Department or the Maryland Quit Line.
-Employees who live outside of the Frederick area, and those who do not participate in Hood's medical insurance, should seek assistance from their personal physician, local medical center or community based wellness providers.
+Community-based smoking cessation programs may also be available through Frederick Memorial Hospital, the Frederick Memorial Hospital, and those who do not participate in Hood's medical insurance, should seek assistance from their personal physician, local medical center or community based wellness providers.